tshepang/seaplane/seaplane-cli/tests/ui/seaplane-flight.md

 $ seaplane flight
 ?
 2
 seaplane-flight [PKGVER]
-Operate on Seaplane Flights (locial containers), which are the core component of Formations
+Operate on Seaplane Flights (logical containers), which are the core component of Formations

 USAGE:
     seaplane flight [OPTIONS] <SUBCOMMAND>